Skip to content

 How Does Therapy Help?

 There are things in life that we cannot change.
-However, we can learn how we process life, as well as how these variables impact on our lives and our emotional stability.
+However, we can learn how we process life, as well as how these variables impact our daily life and our emotional stability.
 We can learn how to address these events, chronic situations through emotional relearning and implementing coping skills to make them manageable and, perhaps, no longer destructive.
 There are behaviors that we have learned that all-too-often make situations worse or prolong them.
 The first step forward in therapy is to understand that change is necessary and professional help is available.

-TherapyIn psychotherapy, we work together to understand the beginnings of beliefs and coping mechanisms.
+In psychotherapy, we work together to understand the beginnings of beliefs and coping mechanisms.
 Many of these go back to early childhood and are related to the bond between a mother and child.
 How a young child’s sense of the world and their place in it develops is a major determinant in how the world is seen and dealt with for the rest of one’s life.
 Learning how your family interacted and your place in those interactions are very important.
 This can connect quickly with family therapy.
 These dynamics typically drive how you interact with people today, your expectations, and your responses.
 The goal of psychotherapy is to rediscover those early experiences and the beliefs that evolved from them.
 What we needed or wished to have learned as a child can still be learned as an adult by working with a therapist.
+Therapy also facilitates a journey of self-discovery, where clients explore their emotions and develop insights for personal growth.

 Who Comes to Mental Health Counselors for Help?